drand/website/docs/blog/2021-10-28-the-value-of-drand-continued.md

 ---

 _The [League of Entropy](https://leagueofentropy.com/) evaluates, votes on, and onboards new members quarterly.
 If you want to be a part of the first production-grade distributed randomness beacon and help provide publicly verifiable randomness as a service, contact us at leagueofentropy@googlegroups.com.
 We are looking for enthusiastic teams with experience running secure production services who are interested in operating drand nodes and relays.
-We also encourage you to check out the drand GitHub repository for details._
+We also encourage you to check out the [drand GitHub repository for details(https://github.com/drand)]._